Accessibility statement for Danbury Parish Council website

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix minutes and agendas for previous meetings,and old finance documents.

 Any new PDFs or Word documents we publish will meet Microsoft Word accessibility standards, and eventually the Adobe Acrobat accessibility standards (where possible see earlier note).

 What we’re doing to improve accessibility

-We are continually looking at how we can improve our accessibility and we looking to make further additions by December 2021.
+We are continually looking at how we can improve our accessibility and we looking to make further additions by at a later date, if necessary.

 In the meantime, we have partnered with accessiBe to resolve these issues using their AI-driven tool for web accessibility.

 Preparation of this accessibility statement

 This statement was prepared on 10th December 2020.
 It was last updated on 28th October 2022.